- When the Xbox Party isn't working, be sure to verify Xbox services from the very start.

 - Expand Network adapters and look for Teredo Tunneling Pseudo-Interface.

-- If it’s not there, click on Action in the Main bar, and choose Add legacy hardware.
+- If it’s not there, make sure you have Network adapters selected.
+Click on Action in the Main bar and choose Add legacy hardware.

 - Click Next.